 The Housing Revenue Account outturn shows a carried forward surplus of £0.907m for 2009/10, transferred to the ring fenced Housing Revenue Account balance.

 The Statement of Recommended Practice (SORP 2009) defines how the Council's expenditure on services should be split for the Statement of Accounts.
-Expenditure is however controlled at department level and the table below shows that expenditure compared to the revised budget.
+Expenditure is however controlled at department level.